1.

 Barred Owlet, it is considered a distinct species based on its

-morphology and vocalization.
-It was discovered by Robert Templeton
+morphology and vocalisation.
+It was discovered by Robert Templeton,

 in 1849. |